ILLGrenoble/webx-demo-deploy/README.md

 The WebX Demo Client uses the [WebX Client](https://github.com/ILLGrenoble/webx-client) NPM library that renders the remote desktop to the user's browser, receiving desktop data from the websocket connected to the relay.

-This deployment can be used as part of the [WebX Dev Workspace](https://github.com/ILLGrenoble/webx-dev-workspace) to connect to a running [WebX Engine](https://github.com/ILLGrenoble/webx-engine) or can be used to provide a full multi-user demo of the WebX stack including the [WebX Router](https://github.com/ILLGrenoble/webx-router) and [WebX Session Manager](https://github.com/ILLGrenoble/webx-session-manager) which provide full login access to the WebX environment.
+This deployment can be used as part of the [WebX Dev Workspace](https://github.com/ILLGrenoble/webx-dev-workspace) to connect to a running [WebX Engine](https://github.com/ILLGrenoble/webx-engine) or can be used to provide a full multi-user demo of the WebX stack thanks includes the [WebX Router](https://github.com/ILLGrenoble/webx-router), providing full login access to the WebX environment.

 ## Deploy the demo for WebX Engine development environment